jmejia8/cnn-projects/reports/report4.md

 # Introduction

-At the beginning, Artificial Neural Networks (ANNs) have been used for supervised learning tasks however those can be used for unsupervised learning applications.
+Artificial Neural Networks (ANNs) have been used for supervised learning tasks however they can be used also for unsupervised learning applications.
 Here, I tackle the problem of denoising images via [Autoencoders](https://www.sciencedirect.com/science/article/pii/S0925231216315533) which are techniques designed to efficiently learn, compress and encode data by compressing and reconstructing the data back, i.e., from the reduced encoded data representation obtain